platform-coop-toolkit/pinecone/README.md

-# patterns
+# Platform Co-op Styleguide
-Pattern library for the Platform Cooperativism Consortium and the Platform Co-op Resource Library.
+Styleguide and pattern library for the Platform Cooperativism Consortium and the Platform Co-op Resource Library.